tobilarscheid/homebridge-conrad-connect/README.md

 # homebridge-conrad-connect

 This plugin makes all devices in your [Conrad Connect](conradconnect.de) account available and controllable in HomeKit on your iOS device.
-Currently restricted to lamps.
+Currently supports to lamps, plugs and thermostats.

 ![](screenshots/Intro.png)